 Soon the headlines read, “Better Marking of Shoals”.
 The membership felt that the shoals were on of the biggest dangers on the St. Lawrence River, and “a menace to navigation”.
 Hence, the start of TIA’s marking of ”those outcroppings”, or as we River Rats call them, “those darn shoals”.

-Over the years the membership grew beyond the Admiralty Islands, attracting boaters and islanders from the Lake Fleet, the Navy Group, Ivy Lea and Rockport.
+Over the years the membership grew beyond the Admiralty Islands, attracting boaters and islanders from the Lake Fleet, Navy and Ivy Lea Groups and Rockport.
 Word of mouth about the usefulness of having shoal markers spread and soon there was no boundary – TIA marked both sides of the border.

 1980’s to Today